jakebasile/reap/README.markdown

 ## More Help

-If you can't figure something out, or you think Reap is broken, send me an [email](http://www.google.com/recaptcha/mailhide/d?k=01Setbc2JX7fNIQvHb-xyRqA==&c=J27oPGH6BTxbJKfL2FXzDSIGtNL1BzvC4Xt4Jomxcss=).
+If you can't figure something out, or you think **Reap** is broken, send me an [email](http://www.google.com/recaptcha/mailhide/d?k=01Setbc2JX7fNIQvHb-xyRqA==&c=J27oPGH6BTxbJKfL2FXzDSIGtNL1BzvC4Xt4Jomxcss=).

 ## Future Plans

-In the future, I plan to add:
+In the future, I plan to:

 * Make working with entries easier.
-* More error checking and more useful error messages.
+* Add more error checking and more useful error messages.
-* Combined command capabilities, so that you can start a task and add a note to that task in one go.

 ## Changelog